 Valid Passport

-A current passport is mandatory for identification and for students pursuing any part of their training abroad.
+A valid passport is mandatory for identification and is required for students who plan to complete any part of their training abroad.

 Police Clearance Certificate (PCC)

-A valid Police Clearance Certificate (PCC), valid for 6 months, is required to begin flight training at any Indian FTO.
+A valid Police Clearance Certificate (PCC) (valid for 6 months) is required to start flight training at any Indian FTO.

 Ready to Fly?